All Episodes

 That's correct.

-And so, there are some devices out there, if you think you're going to rely on natural gas, there's some radiant natural gas heaters.
+And so there are some devices out there, if you think you're going to rely on natural gas, there's some radiant natural gas heaters.

 That's correct.

-And so, there are some devices out there, if you think you're going to rely on natural gas, there's some radiant natural gas heaters.
+If you think you're going to rely on natural gas, there's some radiant natural gas heaters.

 But the problem is, is that your natural gas pipelines have compressor stations that have embedded chips.